 Welcome to YLI's National E-Congress!
-Examine this document closely, as it will guide you through each phase of our legislative simulation.
+Examine this document closely and keep it as a reference, as it will guide you through each phase of our legislative simulation.
 If you cannot find the answers to your questions here, YLI staff will happily assist you.
 Contact us by email at ylihelp@virginia.edu or by telephone toll free at 866.514.8389.